bmael/Webappli/README.md

 * Problem with schedules fixed. (bmael)
 * Create the database for application (create tables for Parking).
 (Niiner)
 * Create model classes for application (Parking / ParkingLocalisation/ ParkingStats).
 (Niiner)
+* Change the date in the Stat JSP, display a chart for the right date. (bmael)